moraes/tipfy/docs/source/tutorials/user-authentication.rst

    <html>
        <body>
-           <h1>Please choose an username and password and confirm your e-mail:</h1>
+           <h1>Please choose a username and password and confirm your e-mail:</h1>
            {% if error %}
                <h3>{{ error }}</h3>
            {% endif %}